kent-lee/pixiv-scraper/README.md

 This is my personal project created to download images from [Pixiv](https://www.pixiv.net/) website.
 The program will grab the highest resolution images, including images in manga and ugoira, from specified artists to specified download location.
 In the download location, the program will create and name directories using the artist names, then download images to the corresponding directories.
 It stores update information for each artist, so it will only download new uploads.

-Note that the program can be run without logging in (you can remove the `api.login` in `main.py`), but it is not going to retrieve all of the images.
+Note that the program can be run without logging in, but it is not going to retrieve all of the images.
 The reasons for this are: (1) the R-18 content will be filtered out.
 (2) the AJAX response does not provide all of the illustration IDs if not logged in.
 Therefore, it is not recommended to do so.
 Also, if you want to download R-18 contents, you need to change `Viewing restriction` in your Pixiv account `User settings`.

 ![alt text](doc/download.gif?raw=true "download")